Following are brief descriptions of local and state ballot measures and how The Madera Tribune analyzes and recommends them:

 • Measures 62 and 66 — Death Penalty changes.
 Prop.
 62 would end the death penalty and replace it with sentences of life without parole.
 Prop.
 66 would re-jigger the way the way the death penalty is administered.

 (Analysis and Recommendation: Both these measures are meant to fix California’s totally broken death penalty system, but neither would succeed.
-Prop 62, which would replace the death penalty with sentences of life without the possibility of parole, would be the best of the two measures, because it would leave us with what we have now: Almost 750 felons spending their lives in cells and dying of natural causes.
+Prop 62, which would replace the death penalty with sentences of life without the possibility of parole, would be the best of the two measures, because it would leave us with what we have now: More than 750 felons spending their lives in cells and dying of natural causes.
 Prop.
 66 would needlessly complicate how the death penalty is administered and put a lot of the expense on local jurisdictions.
-Until the state suddenly starts executing people, and you take issue with that, there is no need for change.
-Vote NO on both.)
+Until the state suddenly starts executing people, and you take issue with that, there is no need for change.)

 • Measures 65 and 67 — Plastic bag initiatives.

 (Analysis and recommendations: The Madera Tribune recommends a NO vote no on Prop 65, because it just throws money around.
 The newspaper also recommends a NO vote on Prop.
-67 primarily because plastic bag bans are matters that should be locally governed and not ones controlled by the state.)
+67 primarily because plastic bag bans are matters that should be locally governed, not ones controlled by the state.)